Guide on dissolving a business corporation

 Reversing a decision to dissolve after a certificate of intent to dissolve is issued

 A corporation can decide not to dissolve once a Certificate of Intent to dissolve is issued.
-To stop the dissolution process, the corporation has to apply for a certificate of revocation of intent to dissolve by submitting a completed and signed Form 20 – Statement of Revocation of Intent to Dissolve (see Federal incorporation forms).
-There is a filing fee (see Services, fees and turnaround times – CBCA).
+To stop the dissolution process, the corporation has to apply online for a certificate of revocation of intent to dissolve .
+There is a filing fee (see Services, fees and processing times – CBCA).

 Once the certificate of revocation of intent to dissolve has been issued, the corporation can resume carrying on its activities.

 If the certificate of dissolution has already been issued, Corporations Canada cannot revoke the certificate of intent to dissolve.
 However, reviving the corporation is possible.